Legal Advice for Compensation Insurance Claims & TPD Payouts

 It provides access to common law rights for the injured party, where the injured person has a legal right to lodge a claim seeking monetary compensation from the negligent driver.
 The injured party must demonstrate liability under a fault-based system to hold a motor vehicle driver or motorist accountable for negligence.
 Therefore, there may be occasions where a person cannot receive compensation for injuries if they were solely responsible for the accident; hence, no one is liable for damages.

 The MAI Act provides guidelines for the Queensland scheme, and private insurance companies accept applications and handle claims under this framework on behalf of policyholders.
 Accident victims receive compensation from the insurer’s pool of premiums.
-Since 1994, the scheme has focused more on rehabilitating those who are injured and requires insurers and claimants to meet specific obligations.
+Since 1994, the scheme has focused more on rehabilitating injured people and requires insurers and claimants to meet specific obligations.

 Making a Claim with MAIC